common-workflow-language/cwltool/README.rst

 Modules.
 The environment is constructed as above, then the environment may modified by the selected tool resolver.
 This currently means that you cannot override any environment variables set by the selected tool resolver.
-Note that the enviroment given to the configured dependency resolver has the variable `_CWLTOOL` set to `1` to allow introspection.
+Note that the environment given to the configured dependency resolver has the variable `_CWLTOOL` set to `1` to allow introspection.

 To discuss some of these plugins and how to configure them, first consider the